Nine Hills One Valley: Accolades

 Nine Hills One Valley received Special Mention Award in the Film Bazaar Recommends Section of the Film Bazaar 2020 held in January 2021.
 The citation for the award reads, "A jury special mention goes to a film that aptly blurs the boundaries between fiction and documentary to embark on a journey through a landscape of many identities and conflicts.
 Through the journey of its protagonist and through the language of cinema, the director gives word to the unspoken and searches for a space of reconciliation.
 The special mention goes to Nine Hills One Valley by Haobam Paban Kumar".

 The film won 2 awards at the 14th Manipur State Film Awards 2022.

-Film festivals

-Nine Hills One Valley has been selected for many international film festivals in India and abroad.